-Any day seems like a good day to sue Ed Sheeran anymore.
+Any day is a good day to sue Ed Sheeran.

-It’s certainly not as though anyone is stunned to hear there’s a lawsuit.
-The similarity between the two famous songs was quickly noticed after “Thinking” was released.
-And someone created this mashup showing, pretty nicely that “Let’s Get It On” and “Thinking Out Loud” can be played right over top of one another, for what it’s worth.
+It’s not as though anyone was stunned to hear about a lawsuit.
+The similarity was noticed shortly after “Thinking” was released.
+This next video does a mashup layering the two and shows that “Let’s Get It On” and “Thinking Out Loud” can be played right over the top of one another fairly elegantly.

-And as if that’s not bad enough, how about this next video?
-At around 4 min and 30 seconds Sheeran himself breaks into a chorus of “Let’s Get It On” over his “Thinking Out Loud” chords.
+And as if that’s not bad enough, at around 4 min and 30 seconds through this next video, Sheeran seques into a chorus of “Let’s Get It On” at the end of his “Thinking Out Loud” performance!

-One thing the Blurred Lines case taught us is that even when you’re sure you haven’t done anything wrong, you might not want to preemptively invite the question.
-Don’t be dancing a funky chicken on the very line in the sand you’re so sure you didn’t cross.
-Thicke shouldn’t have brandished the fact that he admired “Got To Give It Up,” and wanted to write something “like it.”
+Even if you’re convinced that you haven’t done anything wrong, you might not want to invite trouble like that.
+This is like doing a funky chicken dance on the very line in the sand you’re not to cross.
+Do you not think Robin Thicke regrets brandishing the fact that he admired “Got To Give It Up,” and wanted to write something like it?

-And Sheeran shouldn’t have segued into “Let’s Get It On,” but it was funny.
-And he was justifiably if perhaps unadvisedly comfortable that despite the obvious similarities, he didn’t steal anything that Gaye and Townsend really own in “Let’s Get It On.”
+But like Robin Thicke, Sheeran is justifiably, if perhaps unadvisedly, comfortable that despite the similarities, he didn’t copy anything that Gaye or Townsend really owns in “Let’s Get It On.”
 Not everything in music is protected by copyright.
-And that’s what this case is going to come down to, the lack of “unlawful appropriation.”
+And from a musicology standpoint, that’s what this case should come down to, the lack of “unlawful appropriation.”

-So what is the similarity here, and is it significant?
+Okay Mr. Musicologist, what is the similarity here, and why is it insignificant?

 Just the Chords Themselves

-The eight beats long groove is simply four different chords for about two beats each, and this repeats over and over.
-(Actually Sheehan’s first four bars has an extra chord at the very very end.
-Ignore that.
+The two bars (8-beats) long groove contains a series of four different chords for about two beats each, and this repeats over and over.
+(Actually, Sheehan’s first four bars contain an extra figure at the very very end.
+But ignore that.
 It’s an ornament, a guitar-ish embellishment.
-It’s pretty irrelevant.)
+It’s not super relevant.)

-Here comes a little bit of basic music theory.
+Now comes a little bit of basic music theory.
 You can handle it.

-A musical theorist would refer to these four chords, in order, as “one, three, four and five,” and might write them as roman numerals, “I, iii, IV, and V.” The “iii” is lower case because it’s a minor chord whereas the others are major chords.
-By the way, these number are analogous to “Do, Mi, Fa and Sol.” (from “do, a deer a female deer”) the first, third, fourth, and fifth notes of a major scale (“Re” would’ve been two, or “ii.”
+A music theorist would refer to these four different chords, in order of appearance, as “one, three, four, and five,” and might represent them as roman numerals, “I, iii, IV, and V.” The ‘iii’ is shown as lowercase because it’s a “minor” chord whereas the others are major chords.
+By the way, these numbers are analogous to “Do, Mi, Fa and Sol.” (from “do, a deer, a female deer”) which are the first, third, fourth, and fifth notes of a major scale (“Re” would’ve been two, or “ii.”
 Get it?
-Now for the rest of your life when musicians talk in numbers, you’ll have an idea what they’re talking about.)
+Now for the rest of your life if you hear musicians talk in numbers, you’ll have an idea what they’re talking about.)

-I – iii – IV – V is a very familiar sound.
+I – iii – IV – V is a familiar sound.

-Here’s just the four chords, I-iii-IV-V, two beats each, played by me on a piano.
+Here are just the four chords, I-iii-IV-V, two beats each, played by me on a piano.
 Maybe if you try, you can imagine a melody that would go along with it.
 Maybe it will sound like something you know.
 Maybe several things you know.

-I’ll add drums and bass and I’ll add the anticipations one at a time for you, so you can hear the change more easily.
-Here’s the first three chords the same as before, but then the fourth one will arrive a little earlier than in the last example.
+I’ll add drums and bass and I’ll add the anticipations one at a time, so you can hear it more easily.
+Here are the first three chords the same as before, but then the fourth one will arrive a little earlier than the others.

-And now we’ll move the second chord (iii) as well.
+And now I’ll move the second chord (iii) as well.
 That sounds like this…

 At this point, you should probably pat yourself on the back.
-You have essentially just made it through at least a day of a collegiate “Music Theory 101” class, a course in which you’d spend the whole semester learning the essential building blocks of music, the devices, rules, conventions, and systems that are essential to the whole aesthetic of western music, developed from before the time of Bach and still evolving.
+You have essentially just made it through at least a day, probably two days, of a collegiate “Music Theory 101” class, a course in which you’d spend the whole semester learning the essential building blocks of music; the devices, rules, conventions, and systems that are essential to the whole aesthetic of western music, developed from before the time of Bach and still evolving.

-Nobody owns nor copyrights these basic building blocks any more than an architect like Frank Gehry would ever copyright marble slabs, or even sculpted sheet metal, although he’s certainly particularly known for that.
-We understand that architecture will often have common beginnings, like a foundation, and will involve common materials that are aesthetically pleasing and functional.
+Nobody owns these basic building blocks any more than an architect like Frank Gehry would have a monopolistic claim to marble slabs, or even sculpted sheet metal.
+We understand that architecture will often have common beginnings, like a foundation, and involve common materials that are aesthetically pleasing and functional.
 Music is similar.
-The intellectual property begins on a level beyond those common structures and basic materials that hold together songs, and buildings.
+The intellectual property begins on a level above and beyond those common structures and basic materials that hold together songs and buildings.

 To illustrate, let’s see what else we can do with this same sort of musical building block.
 If you listened to that mashup above all the way through, you might see this one coming.